Background pattern

 • Stroke.

-• Subcutaneous and skin alterations:
+• Subcutaneous and skin disorders:

 • skin discoloration, especially on the face or neck, known as "pregnancy spots" (chloasma) (skin spots),

-• red, painful nodules on the skin (erythema nodosum),
+• painful red nodules on the skin (erythema nodosum),

 • vascular purpura (red spots on the skin),

-• contact dermatitis, pigment alterations,
+• contact dermatitis, changes in pigmentation,

-• generalized pruritus and
+• generalized itching and

 • exanthema (skin rash).